mindsdb/mindsdb-docs-old/mindsdb-docs/docs/tutorials/microsoft-sql-server.md

 SELECT <predicted_variable> FROM <ML_model> WHERE <conditions>
 ```

-MindsDB acts like a database and interacts with your SQL database.
+MindsDB acts like an AutoML platform and interacts with your SQL database through an ODBC driver.
 AI Tables accelerate development speed, reduce costs and eliminate the complexity of machine learning workflows.

 * Train models from the data inside the SQL database
 * Get predictions through simple SQL queries
 * Get insights into model accuracy
 * Move from idea to production in minutes

 In this tutorial, you will get step-by-step instructions on how to enable AI Tables in Microsoft SQL Server.
-Based on a medical insurance example, you will see how to train and query machine learning models by using only SQL statements.
+Based on a medical insurance example dataset, you will see how to train and query machine learning models by using only SQL statements.

 ## How to install MindsDB